Minimal Regular graphs with every edge in a triangle: Construction of all triminimal quintic graphs

-All three vertices $v_1$, $v_2$ and $v_3$ in figure \ref{f:blueadj} need to be degree 5, and so need one more edge that must be in a triangle.
-If all are adjacent to the same vertex then there is again a $K_4$, so we can assume that $v_3$, say, is adjacent to a vertex, $w_3$ that isn't a neighbour of $v_1$ and $v_2$ .
-There must be an edge from $w_3$ to either $u_1$ or $u_2$, and there is symmetry, so we can assume $w_3u_2$ is an edge, but that means that $v_3u_2$ is in two triangles.
-This now implies that $u_2v_1$ is in two triangles too, as otherwise it is removable.
+All three vertices $v_1$, $v_2$ and $v_3$ in Figure \ref{f:blueadj} are degree 5 in $G$, and so need one more edge from them and that edge must be in a triangle.
+If all are adjacent to the same vertex then there is a $K_4$, so we can assume that $v_3$, say, is adjacent to a vertex, $w_3$ and $v_1w_3$ and $v_2w_3$ are not edges of $G$.
+There must be an edge from $w_3$ to either $u_1$ or $u_2$ to make a triangle, and there is symmetry, so we can assume $w_3u_2$ is an edge, but this implies that $v_3u_2$ is in two triangles.
+Similarly we can now deduce that $u_2v_1$ is in two triangles too, as otherwise it is removable.
+However, this means that $v_1v_3$ is removable, a contradiction to all edges being unremovable.

-We therefore must have, in $G$, a $\dtri$ which has all five edges which are in at least two triangles, and thus there must be four triangles each with an edge from the 4-cycle of the $\dtri$.
-Either a $K_4$ will be formed or the edge $f_1$ in figure \ref{f:bluedtri}will be removable unless it is part of a triangle which doesn't have any of these vertices in, as with vertex $y$.
-However, in this case, the four triangles must all have blue edges if they are to be removable, but then edge $f_2$ will be removable.

 \item If there is a $K_4$ in $G$ then each edge of it is in two triangles in the $K_4$ alone.
 Moreover, each is removable unless it is part of another triangle.
-However, there are only two more edges to add, so at least one of the edges from each vertex in the $K_4$ is also in at least two triangles.
-This means that there must now be a subgraph which is isomorphic to $K_5 \backslash E(K_2)$, and all edges are necessarily in at least two triangles.
-Now, as before, each of these edges will be removable unless they are part of a triangle with a new vertex, which tells us that there must be a subgraph isomorphic to $K_6\backslash E(K_3)$.
-However, the edges between the vertices of degree 5 in this subgraph are removable. \end{enumerate}
+However, there are only two more edges from each vertex to other vertices in $G$, so at least one of the edges from each vertex in the $K_4$ is also in at least two triangles.
+This means that there must now be a subgraph isomorphic to $K_5 \backslash E(K_2)$, such that all edges in it are in at least two triangles.
+Now, as before, each of these edges will be removable unless they are part of a triangle with a new vertex, telling us that there must be a subgraph isomorphic to $K_6\backslash E(K_3)$.
+However, the edges between the vertices of degree 5 in this subgraph are removable. \end{enumerate} \end{proof}